algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/technicalspecification.md

 |-- build/                 // Directory to store compiled binaries
 |-- bin/                   // Directory to store the final executable
 ```

+Explanation:

+`src/`: Contains the source code files for the main program, interpreter, virtual processor, instructions, utility functions, and virtual terminal.

+`include/`: Includes header files for each module, ensuring clean separation between declarations and implementations.

+`programs/`: Provides example programs for testing the functionality of the virtual processor.

+`build/`: Stores generated object files during compilation.

+`bin/`: Contains the final executable of the virtual processor.

+`Makefile`: The Makefile automates the compilation process and
 ## Data Structures
 ### Register Structure